 It makes good sense to have a tailored code of conduct (or code of ethics) to help ensure compliance in your organisation.
 We work with you to identify the risks and the topics that need to be covered.
 We help you compose the code so that it is effective with your audience.
 We can advise you on disseminating and communicating the code among employees and other stakeholders as appropriate for your unique situation.
 A code of conduct is only the first step in

-More companies are engaging in CSR reporting or Sustainability reporting and publishing formal reports on their corporate responsibility, CSR activities and sustainability.
-Many are seeking external verification of these reports.
+Many companies are engaging in sustainability reporting and publishing formal reports on their corporate responsibility and and sustainability.

-Preparing a CSR report or Sustainability report can be a daunting task.
+Preparing to report can be a daunting task.
 How can you report effectively for your organisation?
-What is important for you to report?
 How do you determine materiality?
-Who do you need to communicate with?
-What is the best way to connect with your audience?
 What should you measure?

 Strategic philanthropy is better for your business and for the cause you are supporting.
 It’s about getting to the root causes of social problems and enabling visionary solutions to make a better society.